 ODU Transit Service

-[Editor’s Note:] Copied from section 3.2.1 of draft-tnbidt-ccamp-transport-nbi-analysis-uc1-01

-[Editor’s Note:] Update this section to describe the multi-domain scenario

 In this scenario, the access links are configured as ODU Links.

-[Editor’s Note:] Add considerations for the case the access links are multi-function access links

-As described in section 4.3.1, the CNC needs to setup an ODU2 end-to-end connection, supporting an IP link, between C-R1 and C-R3 and requests via the CMI to the MDSC the setup of an ODU transit service.
+As described in section 4.3.1, the CNC needs to setup an ODU2 end-to-end connection, supporting an IP link, between C-R1 and C-R5 and requests via the CMI to the MDSC the setup of an ODU transit service.

-From the topology information described in section 5.1 above, the MDSC understands that C-R1 is attached to the access link terminating on S3-1 LTP in the ODU Topology exposed by PNC1 and that C-R3 is attached to the access link terminating on S6-2 LTP in the ODU Topology exposed by PNC1.
+From the topology information described in section 5.1 above, the MDSC understands that C-R1 is attached to the access link terminating on S3-1 LTP in the ODU Topology exposed by PNC1 and that C-R5 is attached to the access link terminating on AN2-1 LTP in the ODU Topology exposed by PNC2.